bigandy/11ty-site/src/content/posts/weeknotes-2020-28.md

 -   On Sunday I got up super early went for a run and then when I got back we went to Pangbourne where Marion and friends had a paddleboard booked for an hour.
 I entertained the kids.
 Then it was our turn and I pumped up the canoe and went for a trip along the river.
 Emma had different ideas and cried constantly so we had to go back with her so it was just Arthur and I on the boat.
 I really enjoy going on the river!

--   I ran four times this week which took me over 20 miles for the first time since March.
+-   I ran four times this week:

     -   Mon: [River Consitution Hill Ridgeway](https://www.strava.com/activities/3720462823).
 Constitution Hill is a super steep hill and running up it leads into the countryside parallel to the Ridgeway.
     -   Wed: [Wet Parallel Lines Ridegway](https://www.strava.com/activities/3730304675) continuing along the route up Constitution Hill this was longer and hillier and wet as it was raining.
 Good route!